ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-farming with fully as much profit as
-to any other point.
-Everlasting; Fence Posts.
-A correspondent gives the Western
 Rural his receipt for everlasting fence
 posts.
 He says: &quot;I discovered many
 years ago that wood can be m tae to